anan44/it-starts-with-clojure/materials/4-state-in-clojure/2-storing-state-with-atom.md

 Atom is definitely a handy tool, but it is good to acknowledge that is not needed that often.
-Clojure's functional approach to programming is able to solve issues without using any mutable state.
+Clojure's functional approach to programming is most of the time able to solve issues without using any mutable state.
 I simply wanted to introduce this tool to you, so you won't waste your time wondering how certain things can be accomplished with Clojure (as I did when I was learning the basics).
 Try not to over use atom.